srom/easyAB/README.md

 # [easyAB](http://srom.github.io/easyAB/)

-easyAB is a light-weight (< 2 Ko) jQuery / Zepto plugin for easily setting up A/B and multivariate tests using Google Analytics.
+easyAB is a light-weight (< 2 Ko) jQuery / Zepto plugin for easily setting up A/B and multivariate tests using Google Analytics.<br>
 This tool aims at helping entrepreneurs and tech savvy building better landing pages for their projects and products.

 ## Quick start